 Abstract

-Single-cell RNA sequencing (scRNA-seq) represents a revolutionary shift to the analytic approaches being used to decode the human transcriptome.
-Single-cell is used to: visualize cellular subpopulations with unsupervised clustering methods, test for differential expression rates across conditions using logistic and mixture modeling, and reconstruct spatio-temporal relationships in the microbiome using network analysis.
-These accomplishments demonstrate the utility and promise of single-cell research; however, if numerical results are desired, each analysis needs to be altered upon the hypothetical inclusion of single-cell observations sourced from multiple individuals.
-Since single-cell data acquisition is increasing in efficiency and decreasing in cost, data sets featuring single-cell observations from multiple subject sources can be expected to rise in prevalence as a default method of attempting to improve analytic power.
-Therefore, there is a practical need to outline, analyze, and compare current methods for obtaining numerical parameter estimates for between-subject observation correlation.
-This paper looks to compare three different modeling strategies (each with different estimates for between-subject correlation parameters) for scRNA-seq expression estimation in data with subject-level clusting.
-The modeling approaches are compared theoretically, and analytically, motivated by data from a Lupus Nephritis study.
+Single-cell RNA sequencing (scRNA-seq) represents a revolutionary shift to approaches being used to decode the human transcriptome.
+Single-cell data is used to: visualize cellular subpopulations with unsupervised clustering methods, test for differential expression rates across conditions using logistic and mixture modeling, and reconstruct spatio-temporal relationships in the microbiome using network analysis.
+While these accomplishments demonstrate the utility and promise of single-cell research, they do not explicitly account the correlated structure of the data caused by gathering single-cell data within multiple individuals. ;

+Single cell RNA sequencing is becoming more prevalent and is being widely used for a variety of purposes

+More single cell data is being produced on many individuals enabling analysis of subject level relationships for single cell data…

+However, it is not clear how to analyze this data given the nested study design

+Current analyses do not account for subject correlated study designs – do not account for having nested study designs were data in hundreds to thousands of cells are gathered in multiple individuals.

+however, if numerical results are desired, methods that appropriately model the correlated structure of the data across multiple individuals are needed.
+Since single-cell data acquisition is increasing in efficiency and decreasing in cost, data sets featuring single-cell observations from more than a few subjects are becoming increasingly common.
+Therefore, there is a need to outline, analyze, and compare methods for estimating subject level relationships between single-cell expression.
+Here, we compare three modeling strategies for scRNA-seq expression estimation in data with subject-level clustering: XXX.
+We first describe each method’s framework and then compare the regression estimates and standard errors using real data from a Lupus Nephritis study of XX people with XX.
 It is hoped that this paper presents insights into modeling single-cell expression data, as well as aids researchers with down-stream analyses, and future theoretical/analytic methodology development.

 Introduction

 Single-cell analysis has emerged as a leading methodology for transcriptome analytics.
 [1] Single-cell data sets (i.e. data involving measurements with single-cell resolution) demonstrate their utility in research contexts for identifying rare subpopulations, characterizing genes that are differentially expressed across conditions, and infering spatio-temporal relationships within the microbiome.
-[2] Additionally, advances in whole genome amplification and cellular isolation techniques make single-cell data sets more accessible, more informative, and more diverse than ever before.
+[2] Additionally, technological advances in whole genome sequencing have made generating single-cell data most cost effective ultimately leading to an increase in the amount of data both within the same person and across multiple people.
 [1] Therefore, there is a clear need to compare, test, and integrate methods that can accurately and precisely model single-cell data and account for the correlation of repeated measures within subject samples.

-This paper seeks to satisfy this need by comparing three methods for modeling scRNA-seq expression profiles that account for within-subject correlation differently.
-We compare theses parameter estimates obtained using data consisting of scRNA-seq observations across multiple subjects with Lupus Neprhitis.
+Here, we compare three methods for modeling scRNA-seq expression profiles that account for within-subject correlation: XXXX, XXXX, and XXXX.
+We compare the methods using data from a study of XXX Lupus Neprhitis cases.
 General modeling theory is provided in the context of this example and we discuss relevant conclusions, implications, limitations and future research to illustrate our findings.

 Previous Results

 The following studies use single-cell data to make “down-stream” conclusions.
-A down-stream analysis will incorperate information generated from a statistical study to make conclusions about relateable biological concepts.
+A down-stream analysis will incorporate information generated from a statistical study to make conclusions about relateable biological concepts.
 During this process, the conclusions drawn from statistical inference are logically equated to biological implications.
 Therefore, each “down-stream” result is dependent upon a coherent statistical analysis.
 The examples below show that coherent statistical inference will be unreasonable when the underlying data exhibits subject-clustering.

 Sub-Population Detection